 Important Information About COVID-19

-As the CDC and Governor’s office are issuing more guidance on restrictions around healthcare facilities, we are proud to continue serving our patients with enhanced measures to protect your health and the health of those around you.
-We do want to reiterate that our staff will continue to strictly follow all governmental directives and take extra precautions to help keep both our patients and staff safe.
+As the CDC and Governor’s office are issuing more guidance on restrictions around healthcare facilities, we have put in place enhanced safety measures for the health and safety of our staff and patients.
+We will continue to strictly follow all governmental directives, taking extra precautions to help keep both our patients and staff safe.
 That includes:

 - All employees and patients are required to wear masks at all times.